13th NHS Radiology & Imaging Conference: Building Resilience and Capacity

 • Richard Evans, CEO, Society and College of Radiographers (Invited)

-• Dr Joe Barnett, Consultant Radiologist, Royal Free NHS Foundation Trust; National Specialty Advisor for Imaging (AI and Digital), NHS England (Provisionally confirmed)
+• Dr Joe Barnett, Consultant Radiologist, Royal Free NHS Foundation Trust; National Specialty Advisor for Imaging (AI and Digital), NHS England (Confirmed)

 • ICS Leader (TBC)